 New Zealand Heart Research Summer Scholarship Program

-These scholarships provide high-achieving and promising Kiwi students the opportunity to work on a medical research project directly related to cardiovascular disease, expand on their skills and knowledge, and be mentored in a world-class research institute.
-Scholarship recipients are expected to write a report on their work experience and will have the opportunity to make a presentation to their peers and supervisors at the end of the scholarship period.
+The seven-week scholarship provides high-achieving and promising students the opportunity to work on a medical research project directly related to cardiovascular disease, expand on their skills and knowledge, and be mentored in a world-class research institute.
+Scholarship recipients will be required to write a report on their work experience and will have the opportunity to make a presentation to their peers and supervisors at the end of the scholarship period.

-These summer scholarships will take place in Sydney, Australia over the Australian summer holidays for eight weeks.
-Placements are full-time and typically begin early December 2018, running until the end of January 2019.
+Scholarships take place over the Australian summer holidays for seven weeks.
+Placements are full-time and will begin in early January 2020 and finish at the end of February 2020.

-All research will be carried out at our laboratories in Newtown (Sydney, Australia) or the Charles Perkins Centre at the University of Sydney.
+All projects will be carried out at our laboratories in Newtown (Sydney, Australia) or the Charles Perkins Centre at The University of Sydney.